Products, services and equal competition

 Alcohol administration has contributed to combatting the shadow economy – statistical methods were updated again

-To assess the effectiveness of the measures taken to combat the shadow economy, the focus in the supervision is also on measures to ensure that licence holders have the prerequisites to carry out their business operations.
+To monitor the effectiveness of the measures taken to combat the shadow economy, the focus in supervision is also on measures to ensure that licence holders have the prerequisites to carry out their business operations.
 Between 2012 and 2021, Valvira compiled comparable statistics on serving supervision carried out to combat the shadow economy.
 From the beginning of 2022, the statistics were updated to reflect the content of the current Alcohol Act.
 As of 1 January 2023, statistical data batches on serving alcohol were split into licensing administration matters and supervisory matters.
 From the beginning of 2024, the statistics were extended to include licensing administration and supervision of retail sales.

 Licensing administration statistics cover the measures carried out in connection with the applications for new alcohol serving and retail sales licences whereas the statistics on supervisory matters cover the measures arising from existing licences.
 The statistical data forms an overview of the measures taken by the alcohol administration to combat the shadow economy and the effectiveness of the measures.